leeoniya/transformation-matrix-js/readme.md

     var tPoints = matrix.applyToArray([{x: x1, y: y1}, {x: x2, y: y2}, ...]);
     var tPoints = matrix.applyToArray([x1, y1, x2, y2, ...]);

+or apply to a canvas context (other than optionally referenced in constructor):

+    matrix.applyToContext(myContext);

 Get inverse transformation matrix (the matrix you need to apply to get back to a identity matrix from whatever the matrix contains):

-    var iMatrix = matrix.getInverse();
+    var invmatrix = matrix.getInverse();

-You can also interpolate between current and a new matrix.
-The function returns a new matrix you need to apply:
+You can interpolate between current and a new matrix.
+The function returns a new matrix:

-    var iMatrix = matrix.interpolate(matrix2, t);  // t = [0.0, 1.0]
+    var imatrix = matrix.interpolate(matrix2, t);  // t = [0.0, 1.0]

 Check if there is any transforms applied:

     var status = matrix.isIdentity();              // true if identity

+Check if two matrices are identical:

+    var status = matrix.isEqual(matrix2);          // true if equal

 Reset matrix to an identity matrix: